Tracking Trending Information on the Web

 The searcher has further specified that the items are to move across the trending searcher interface at a medium speed and that the items are graphically displayed in a small size.
 Moreover, the searcher specified that a large amount of variance is to get used in identifying the items that get provided via the trending searcher interface.

-Storing the Configuration Parameters For Use with the Trending Systen
+Storing the Configuration Parameters For Use with the Trending System

 By selecting the STORE button on the searcher interface, the searcher device may cause the received set of configuration parameters to get transmitted to the trending system.
 A trending system may receive the set of configuration parameters and store the set of configuration parameters in, for example, a data structure, such as a data structure.
 Additionally, the searcher device may store the set of configuration parameters in local memory.